 A Path to Connect 8 Cities

 The Old Boonton Line was abandoned when the new station in Montclair was completed in 2002.
-The rail line cuts through 8 New Jersey cities including Jersey City, Secaucus, Kearny, Newark, Belleville, Bloomfield, Glen Ridge, and Montclair.
-One especially unique feature of the soon-to-be path is that it crosses both the Hackensack and Passaic Rivers, offering an in-depth view of the natural life of an otherwise highly industrialized area.
+The rail line cuts through eight New Jersey cities including Jersey City, Secaucus, Kearny, Newark, Belleville, Bloomfield, Glen Ridge, and Montclair.
+One special feature of the proposed path is that it crosses both the Hackensack and Passaic Rivers, offering an in-depth view of the natural life of an otherwise highly industrialized area.

-The proposed outdoor space will connect the towns in an unprecedented way and offer a new healthy outlet for residents in the area, so groups like the New Jersey Sierra Club are in full support.
+The outdoor space will connect the towns in a creative way and offer a new, healthy outlet for residents in the area, so groups like the New Jersey Sierra Club are in full support.
 Other groups who are invested in this project are the New Jersey Bike & Walk Coalition, the September 11th National Memorial Trail Alliance, the Bloomfield Open Space Trust Fund, and the Friends of the Ice & Iron Trail.

 135 Acres of New Green Space